Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Maret 2026 22.33.37 UTC
+- WIB: Minggu, 1 Maret 2026 23.39.59 UTC
-- WITA: Minggu, 1 Maret 2026 23.33.37 UTC
+- WITA: Senin, 2 Maret 2026 00.39.59 UTC
-- WIT: Senin, 2 Maret 2026 00.33.37 UTC
+- WIT: Senin, 2 Maret 2026 01.39.59 UTC

 Kutipan Inspiratif:
-"A true friend unbosoms freely, advises justly, assists readily, adventures boldly, takes all patiently, defends courageously, and continues a friend unchangeably."
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

 Kategori: friendship